 Starting Pineapple Guava From a Seedling

 Choose a sunny location that is protected from direct wind and prepare the soil for your seedlings by turning in well-rotted compost.
-Dig a hole for each plant that is about 1 1/2 times as deep and twice as large as the root ball and pour a cupful of all-purpose liquid fertilizer in the bottom.
-Set the plant in the hole, spread out the roots and backfill with a 50/50 mixture of native soil and compost or planting mix.
+Dig a hole for each plant that is about 1 1/2 times as wide and just as deep as the root ball.
+Set the plant in the hole, spread out the roots and backfill with the excavated soil.
 Then, water to get rid of air bubbles and fertilize with a high-phosphorous fertilizer.

 Space the seedlings 10 to 15 feet apart if you are growing them as trees and as close as 5 feet apart when planting hedge rows.
 If you're using pineapple guava as a foundation plant, you can reduce the spacing even further to 3 feet.

 In What Zone Does Pineapple Guava Grow Best?

 Pineapple guava is primarily a warm-weather plant, but it can tolerate temperatures as low as 15 degrees, and in fact, it produces better fruit when exposed to cold temperatures.
 It grows best in locations with cool winters and moderate summers with temperatures ranging between 80 and 90 degrees, and while it needs a steady supply of water for good fruit production, it's drought-tolerant and will survive in a dry climate.
 It's an ideal plant for the entire West Coast, the East Coast as far north as Virginia and the central states as far north as Missouri.